-Ten years ago, I had the idyllic suburban life.
-I was married for 21 years, had two sons and a Labrador.
-My life was ruled by soccer games, swim meets, and the ever-trustworthy crock pot.
+Twelve years ago, I had the idyllic suburban life.
+I was married for 21 years, had two sons, and a Labrador.
+My life was ruled by soccer games, swim meets, and the ever-trustworthy crockpot.
 We spent the summers in the mountains and the school year in Florida.
-Then little by little everything changed, and the spiral began.

 “Two roads diverged in a wood, and I